iPlumb3r/EntangledBootstrap/4_Functionalities/ReadMe.md

 UF-03 : Associate an existing #Individual to a #Class -
-Be able to associate an already existing #Individual (not typed) to a given #Class
+Be able to associate an already existing #Individual (not typed) to a given #Class This association allow the user to define informations specified at #Class level

 Admin Functions
 ==